elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/_fragments/activities/activity_object.rst

     WOPI clients should prefer lower case characters for hexadecimal values “a” through “f”.
     However, as described in :rfc:`4122`, WOPI hosts must parse the UUID string in a case-insensitive way.

-Created
+Timestamp
-    A **string** that represents the time the activity happens.
+    A **string** that represents the time the activity happened.
 The time must be a UTC time, formatted in ISO 8601 round-trip format.
     For example, ``"2009-06-15T13:45:30.0000000Z"``.

 People